avodonosov/hashver-maven-plugin/README.md

 are produced on the build environment (the affected ones) and the rest are only referred in the hashversions.properties.
-Your build publishing and running scripts should take this into account, for example publish the produced artifacts and the hashversions.prperties, and when rolling out this build to a server take the hashversions.properteis and fetch all the artifacts according to it.
+Your build publishing and running scripts should take this into account, for example publish the produced artifacts and the hashversions.properties, and when rolling out this build to a server take the hashversions.properteis and fetch all the artifacts according to it.